TomaszDziurlikowski/ExchangeRateChallenge/README.md

 Installation
 Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.

 The application requires an access key to function correctly.
 You will need to add your own access key to the application.properties file.